EnterpriseDB/postgres-deployment/README.md

 Supported Cloud providers are **AWS**, **Azure** and **Google Cloud**.

 `edb-pot` helps user to deploy custom Postgres Reference Architectures tailored for showing functionalities of EDB Tech.
-List and details of the Reference Architecture can be find [here](https://github.com/EnterpriseDB/edb-ref-archs/blob/main/edb-reference-architecture-codes/README.md).

 `edb-pot` is an open source tool and is not officially supported by EDB Support.
 It is maintained and supported by the GitHub members of this